Torrance DUI Lawyer

 - Fines and court fees

 Commonly referred to as a “Wet Reckless,” the charge is actually “Driving With a Measurable Amount of Alcohol: California Vehicle Code Section 23103 per 23103.5.”
-No one actually every gets originally charged with a “Wet Reckless” offense but it usually pled down from and original DUI charge by an attorney.
+No one actually ever gets originally charged with a “Wet Reckless” offense but it is usually pled down from an original DUI charge by an attorney.

 “In my 8 years as a prosecutor, I never once saw someone representing themselves earn a reduction to a Wet Reckless.”